Cognata Tellin Shell, Leporimetis cognata

 Cognata Tellin Shell, Leporimetis cognata.
 Shell collected off the beach at Punta Chivato, Baja California Sur, February 2022.
 Size: 7.2 cm (2.8 inches) x 6.3 cm (2.5 inches) x 2.0 cm (0.8 inches).
 Collection, photograph and Identification courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-Cognata Tellins are found on sand and mud substrates, often in the area of rocks or boulders.
-They are found in the intertidal zone to depths up to 24 M (79 feet).
-They range from Magdalena Bay, Baja California Sur to Peru.
-They are found throughout the Sea of Cortez.
+Habitat and Distribution: Cognata Tellins are found on sand and mud substrates, often in the area of rocks or boulders.
+They are found in the intertidal zone, and to depths up to 24 m (79 feet).
+They are a tropical Eastern Pacific species.
+In Mexican waters they range from Magdalena Bay, Baja California Sur to Guatemala.
+They are found throughout the Gulf of California.